Twiss History, Family Crest & Coats of Arms

 - Robert M. Twiss, American politician, U.S. Attorney for the Eastern District of California, 1993

-- Leon Twiss, American Democrat politician, Candidate for Michigan State House of Representatives 98th District, 1976
+- Leon Twiss, American Democratic Party politician, Candidate for Michigan State House of Representatives 98th District, 1976

 - George J. Twiss (b.
 1853), American Republican politician, Mayor of Kansas City, Kansas, 1895-97